01rabbit/Azazel-Pi/docs/en/EPD_SETUP.md

 - **Alert counters** for recent and total security events
 - **Service monitoring** for Suricata and OpenCanary
 - **Boot/shutdown animations** for system state feedback
+ - Boot/shutdown animations were removed to improve stability; boot now clears to a clean white screen and shutdown clears then sleeps the display
 - **Low power consumption** with partial update support to reduce flicker

 ## Hardware Requirements